Airports near Ethiopia's Tigray state attacked with rockets, government says | Law-Order

 Airports near Ethiopia's Tigray state attacked with rockets, government says

-Two airports in Ethiopia's Amhara state near the northern state of Tigray where federal troops are fighting local forces were targeted by rocket fire late on Friday, the government said.
+Two airports in Ethiopia's Amhara state which neighbours Tigray where federal troops are fighting local forces were targeted by rocket fire late on Friday, the government said.
 One of the rockets hit the airport in Gondar and partially damaged it late on Friday, said Awoke Worku, spokesperson for Gondar central zone, while a second one fired simultaneously landed just outside of the airport at Bahir Dar.

-The government blamed the ruling party in Tigray, the Tigray People's Liberation Front.
-"The TPLF junta is utilising the last of the weaponry within its arsenals," the government's emergency task-force wrote on Twitter.
+The government blamed the ruling party in Tigray, the Tigray People's Liberation Front (TPLF).
+"The TPLF junta is utilising the last of the weaponry within its arsenals," the government's emergency task force wrote on Twitter.

+Debretsion Gebremichael, chairman of the TPLF and the state's president, said the airports were legitimate targets.
+"Any airport used to attack Tigray will be a legitimate target, not cities of Amhara," he told Reuters in a text message.

 - READ MORE ON: